4castRenewables/maelstrom-a6/README.md

 1. Connect to the VPN.
 2. SSH onto a certain host.
-3. The kernel needs Singularity, hence the module has to be loaded
+3. The kernel needs Apptainer (formerly Singularity), hence the module has to be loaded
    ```commandline
    module load go-1.17.6/singularity-3.9.5
    ```